Hainanese community

 Chinese New Year practices

 Like other Chinese dialect groups, the Hainanese have their own Chinese New Year practices.
 For the reunion dinner held on the eve of the new year, Hainanese families cook steamed chicken (or ji) and mutton (or yang) soup.
 They are always served together because ji yang sounds like ji xiang, which means “fortune”.
 In fact, chicken is central to any Hainanese celebration.
 Another popular reunion dinner dish is chives fried with glass noodles.
-Chives, or gao sang, means “prosperity for a long time” in the Hainanese dialect, while the long and thin strands of glass noodles symbolise longevity.
-Dried cuttlefish or ju hu is sometimes added to the dish, as the Hainanese pronunciation of ju hu is phonetically similar to you yu, which means “excess” in Mandarin.
+Chives, or gao sang, means “prosperity for a long time” in the Hainanese dialect, while the long, thin strands of glass noodles symbolise longevity.
+Dried cuttlefish or ju hu is sometimes added to the dish, as the Hainanese pronunciation of ju hu is phonetically similar to you yu, which means “surplus” in Mandarin.
 Hainanese chicken rice balls and chin deh, a hollow ball made of glutinous flour covered with sesame seeds, are occasionally prepared as well.
 The spherical shape symbolises the “coming together” or reunion of family members.
 Ancestors are invited to partake in the feast before the family begins dinner.13

 Author